utdata/rwdir/docs/02-intro.md

 - That brings up a box to create the project with several options.
 You want **New Directory** (unless you already have a Project directory, which you don't for this.)
 - For **Project Type**, choose **New Project**.
 - Next, for the **Directory name**, choose a new name for your project folder.
 For this project, use "firstname-first-project" but use YOUR firstname.
+- For the subdirectory, you want to use the **Browse** button to find your new `rwd` folder we created earlier.

 I want you to be anal about naming your folders.
 It's a good programming habit.